sagan/simplegoproxy/README.md

 - The `res.data` is by default parsed according to original http response's content-type header.
 You can forcibly specify the type using `_sgp_resbodytype` parameter (json / yaml / xml / toml).
 - The status of rendered response is `200` by default, use `_sgp_status` parameter to override it.
 - The "content-type" of renderred response is `text/html` by default, use `_sgp_restype` parameter to override it.
-- Some pre-defined functions are available in template, such as `atob` and `btoa`, which do base64 encoding / decoding.
+- Some pre-defined functions are available in template, such as `atob` and `btoa`, which do base64 decoding / enccoding similar to JavaScript's same name [functions](https://developer.mozilla.org/en-US/docs/Web/API/Window/atob).
 For more, see [proxy/template.go](https://github.com/sagan/simplegoproxy/blob/master/proxy/template.go).

 ### Admin UI